 The Task Analysis Grid is a document that aims to divide the service into small parts that the stakeholders can track to know the consumer experience, the involvement of the team, and the suggestions to solve it as follows: (Check How to Use Task Analysis Grid in Service Design).

 3- Put the action scenarios for each sub-task

 4- Considerations to improve the experience

 5- Define the consumer pain points

-6- Translate solutions for the pain points into functionality
+6- Translate solutions for the pain points into the functionality

 The ideation phase presents a middle point between the inspiration and implementation stages in the design thinking process.
-Thus, it plays a significantly important role to visual the research results and team ideas in order to help the stakeholders and the consumer sample to test, give feedback, and iterative the product or the service to improve it.
-However, the success of this stage can’t be achieved without deep understanding to the proper tools to use through this stage.
-For example, the brainstorming tools help us to create a pool idea to evaluate later using the evaluation tools.
-Once the top ideas are selected, it can be transformed into prototypes in order to test and provide feedback.
-The accurate feedback process presents one of the most important factors that contribute to building a successful product or service.
+Thus, it plays a significant role in visualising the research results and team ideas to help the stakeholders and the consumer sample to test, give feedback, and iterative the product or the service to improve it.
+However, the success of this stage can’t be achieved without a deep understanding of the proper tools to use through this stage.
+For example, the brainstorming tools help us to create a pool of ideas to evaluate later using the evaluation tools.
+Once the top ideas are selected, they can be transformed into prototypes to test and provide feedback.
+The accurate feedback process presents one of the most important factors contributing to a successful product or service.